-Use MusicBrainz genre tags to populate the genre tag.
-This will make it a semicolon-separated list of all the genres tagged for the release on MusicBrainz.
+Use MusicBrainz genre tags to populate (and replace if it's already set) the genre tag.
+This will make it a list of all the genres tagged for the release and the release-group on MusicBrainz, separated by "; " and sorted by the total number of votes.
 Default: no